michaelcychan/CV/readme.md

 I am an aspiring junior full-stack developer, I look forward to work in the tech industry journey, applying my knowledge, skills and strengthes to become a better full-stack developer.

 I worked as an Immigration Officer in Hong Kong for the past decade, I used my communication skills to build up rapport with members of the public especially the asylum claimants who were foten in distress.
-I also
+I was invovled in maintaining and developing the internal computer systems, while I knew very little about coding at that time, ...